Rock-it-science/Discogs-Seller-Price-Comparator/README.md

 - Analyze: Finds items that are in both the user's wantlist, and for sale by the seller

 Future Plans/ideas:
-- Find median price of each release
+- Add more info about each release on dpc page
-- Allow for sellers with bigger inventories (handle 429)
 - Allow for comparing prices between sellers
 - Enter a specific list of items in addition to wantlist
   - List contains higher priority items from wantlist
     - Get items from high-priority list and find sellers selling those, but then check which of those sellers is also selling the most items from the wantlist
-- Track updates
+- Track price updates